GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ## Keep track of your pet's weight!

-- Finally, the last one :fire:
+- Finally, the last one :fire:.
-- Let's take a look at how to manage your pet's weight.
+- Let's take a look at how to manage your pet's weight!

 ![bg right h:600px](images/2022-11-16-22-16-28.png)